 We need to be alert, but not alarmed.
-We need you to be vigilant and to report any suspicious behaviour or activity to the confidential Anti-Terrorist Hotline on 0800 789 321 or in an emergency dial 999.
+We need you to be vigilant and to report any suspicious behaviour or activity to Lancashire Constabulary on 101 or to the confidential Anti-Terrorist Hotline on 0800 789 321 but in an emergency dial 999.

 We want to hear from anyone who sees anything suspicious, whether it’s a vehicle, unattended package, or person.
 We advise you to rely on your instincts and if in doubt, it’s better to report it.